galaxyproject/training-material/snippets/stop_RStudio.md

 >
 > Once you have saved your data, you can proceed in 2 different ways:
 > > - Deleting the corresponding history dataset named `RStudio` and showing a "in progress state", so yellow, OR
-> > Clicking on the "User" menu at the top and go to "Active InteractiveTools" and locate the RStudio instance you started, ticking the corresponding box so you can finally click on the "Stop" button.
+> > - Clicking on the "User" menu at the top and go to "Active InteractiveTools" and locate the RStudio instance you started, selecting the corresponding box, and finally clicking on the "Stop" button at the bottom.
 > {: .tip}
 {: .hands_on}